sameedhayat/Getting-And-Cleaning-Data-Course-Project/README.md

 ```r
 feature <- read.table("features.txt",header=FALSE)
 ```
-## Step 2:Extracts only the measurements on the mean and standard deviation for each measurement
+## Step 2 : Extracts only the measurements on the mean and standard deviation for each measurement

 ### Using grep and regular expression to look for mean() and std()